Sanity proceeding for Patrick Eugene Prendergast: Verdict

 In this proceeding the question simply is, does he understand and appreciate the fact that he has been tried and found guilty of murder?
 Does he understand the nature of this proceeding.

 Is he so far sane as to be capable of making preparation for death?
 Or, in a word, is he so far sane that it would not be contrary to humanity to execute him.
 This is the test and whether he be sane or insane in any other sense it does not concern us to inquire.

 If you believe from the evidence that the prisoner has insane delusions in respect to some subjects, yet if you are further satisfied from the evidence that none of these delusions render him unconscious of his present condition or unfit him for preparation for death, then you are instructed that such delusions do not constitute such insanity or lunacy as to afford a reason for staying the execution of the sentence of the court.

 After the court adjourned, Prendergast sat in his chair "sullenly" for five minutes before requesting for the bailiff to return him to the court's holding cell.

 The jury then left at 10:20 am to begin deliberating.
 At 12:55 pm, they informed the court that a verdict had been reached.
 Their verdict that found that Prendergast was sane.
 Prendergast was then scheduled for execution ten days later (on July 13).
 Darrow made a motion for a new proceeding, which Judge Payne denied.
 Prendergast's appeal was a rare instance in Darrow's legal career of a complete loss.
 He would be the only of Darrow's clients to be executed.

 Later impact

 The case was a unique loss in Darrow's legal career.
 Darrow repurposed much of the rhetoric he had presented in Prendergast's defense while representing murderers Leopold and Loeb.

-Retrospective views
+Pendergast's case would continue to be mentioned as a prominently for many years subsequent.
+For example, in the 1917 murder trial of Henry Lee Moore, a testifying medical expert's named Prendergast and Guiteau as two individuals who (in the expert's opinion) had been executed despite being insane.

+Analysis

+In a journal article published by Criminal Law Magazine later in 1894, S. H. Dent Jr. observed, "This case assumed a novel attitude, and there are so many divergent opinions on its final outcome, the case being one of first importance to the [legal] community."